-A bald gentleman wearing a blue checked suit and a white shirt, wearing black framed glasses.
+A bald gentleman wearing a blue suit and a white shirt sits in a photography booth with two white lights shining on him.

 ECS Annual Professor Geoffrey Sims Lecture with Dr Reuben Wilcock